 - Intubating the GI bleeder isn't a benign intervention.
 Intubation is associated with worse outcomes, but it's unclear whether this is truly a causal relationship.(28011279)

-- Altered mental status with inability to protect airway.
+- Altered mental status or agitation, with inability to tolerate a procedure.

 - These are high-risk intubations, with a risk of hemodynamic decompensation or massive aspiration:

 - Consider resuscitation and initiation of vasopressor infusion before intubation, to avoid hemodynamic collapse.

 - Gastric ultrasonography may be helpful to detect gastric distension.
 Consider NG suction to reduce the risk of aspiration (varices aren't a contraindication to NG tube placement).
 However, NG drainage may not be 100% effective due to occlusion by clots.